Embark on a High-Elevation Adventure: Beartooth Highway

-Beartooth Highway is a 67 mile stretch of US Highway 212 with breathtaking views of the Absaroka and Beartooth Mountains, in Wyoming and Montana, climbing to an astounding 10,947 feet above sea level.
-With 10,000 mountain lakes, 20 peaks reaching over 12,000 feet in elevation, and 12 national forest campgrounds, the Beartooth Highway is one of America’s most scenic drives.
+Beartooth Highway is a 67 mile stretch of US Highway 212 with breathtaking views of the Absaroka and Beartooth Mountains, in Wyoming and Montana, climbing to an astounding 10,964 feet above sea level.

-This scenic drive has been called "the most beautiful drive in America”.
-Part of the National Scenic Byways All-American Road, it’s a winding and high road with lots of photo spots which winds its way through southwest Montana and northwest Wyoming and leads into Yellowstone National Park at its Northeast Entrance.
 It's one of the highest roads of Wyoming.

+The road, part of U.S. Route 212, is totally paved tracing the border between Montana and Wyoming in the Beartooth Mountains.
+It’s a winding and high mountain road with lots of photo spots which winds its way through southwest Montana and northwest Wyoming and leads into Yellowstone National Park at its northeast entrance.

 The drive is definitely worth it.
 There are many excellent photo opportunities.
 Don’t forget your camera!
-The road encompasses miles of stunning views through twisty hair pin corners, high elevations and steep grades.
-With 10,000 mountain lakes, 20 peaks reaching over 12,000 feet in elevation, and 12 national forest campgrounds, the Beartooth Highway is one of America’s most scenic drives in the United States.
+Part of the National Scenic Byways All-American Road, this scenic drive has been called "the most beautiful drive in America”.
+With 10,000 mountain lakes, 20 peaks reaching over 12,000 feet in elevation, and 12 national forest campgrounds, the Beartooth Highway is one of the most scenic drives in the United States.
 Along the way you’ll witness the rare transition of lush forest ecosystem to alpine tundra in just a few miles.
 The Beartooth Highway, a National Scenic Byways All-American Road, features breathtaking views of the Absaroka and Beartooth Mountains, and open high alpine plateaus dotted with countless glacial lakes, forested valleys, waterfalls and wildlife.
 It is an easy access to Yellowstone National Park at its northeast entrance.
 It has visitors from around the world.

 Is the Beartooth Highway open?